HarryStevens/swiftmap/README.md

 <a name="schemeSequential" href="#schemeSequential">#</a> swiftmap.<b>schemeSequential</b>() [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/scheme/schemeSequential.js "Source")

-Sequential schemes are used to assign colors to discrete ranges in a series of values that progress from low to high.
+Sequential schemes are used to assign styles or attributes of layer elements to discrete ranges in a series of values that progress from low to high.

 ```js
 var scheme = swiftmap.schemeSequential()